 Digital storage sites exist where people can scan and save copies of their important documents for a small monthly or annual fee.
 As with the other methods of storage, someone needs to know that the documents are saved there and how to access them.
 It’s still best to protect your original documents, but saving your documents to the cloud means you will at least have a copy.

 Some lawyers offer to keep original estate plan documents in a fire-proof safe.
 If you are interested in this option, discuss it with your attorney.

 Give copies of your Will and other documents to trusted family members, executors, trustees.
 In the alternative, at least make sure your family members know where the originals or copies of your documents are located.
 Your family doctor should get a copy of any health care directives.

-As you prepare your home for a natural disaster that may flood your home or expose its contents to the elements, spend a few moments putting your important document in a safe place.
+As you prepare your home for a natural disaster that may flood your home or expose its contents to the elements, spend a few moments focusing on legal document protection.
 Taking them with you is also an option, but slip them into waterproof storage bags first.
 However you choose to protect your documents, let your family know.
 You could save them time, money, and stress.

 Do you question the need for attorney guidance with so many online resources?
 Because laws and regulations are complex, and because every person has a lot at risk, more people than ever are seeking professional guidance from an experienced, knowledgeable source.
 That helps explain the rapid growth of our firm.
 Whether you happened upon this website by accident or are one of the many referrals we receive from a nearly 15-year collection of satisfied clients, our staff can provide customized estate planning guidance for you.
 Call us.
 Our number: 1 (772) 218-0480